Casper64/http-server/README.md

 # HTTP Server

-Start a http server to browse files in a directory
+Start an http server to browse files in a directory

 This program was made with [v](https://vlang.io).
 V is a relatively new language and I love it for its simplicity and speed.